 "Matching contributions" are the contributions you receive from your participating employer if you make pre-tax contributions, Roth contributions, catch-up contributions or after-tax contributions to the Plan.
-The amount of contribution is 100% of the first 4% of compensation you contribute to the Plan.
+The amount of contribution is 100% of the first 3% of compensation you contribute to the Plan, and 50% of the next 2% of compensation you contribute.